kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Zone III injuries must be immediately explored without any preliminary investigations
 	E. Zone III extends from the clavicular heads to the angles of the jaw

-#### Answer: E. Zone III extends from the clavicular heads to the angles of the jaw - ?
+#### Answer: E. Zone III extends from the clavicular heads to the angles of the jaw - *FALSE* = B. Zone I or thoracic inlet injuries must be investigated with panendoscopy and early arteriography - TRUE

+Zone I injuries occur at the base of the neck and do not allow easy accessibility from an operative standpoint.
+Injuries in zone I may involve proximal carotid, subclavian or innominate vessels, and patients are at risk of exsanguinating haemorrhage, which may be occult if the blood tracks into the chest or mediastinum.
+Thoracic inlet injuries must therefore be investigated with panendoscopy and arteriography.
+Zone II injuries are midneck injuries (from the clavicular heads to angles of the jaw).
+Injuries that occur above the angle of the mandible (zone III) may involve the petrous or cavernous portions of the internal carotid artery, the vertebral artery or deep branches of the external carotid artery.
+Wide exposure of this area and distal vascular control may be difficult to obtain.

+Routine exploration as a diagnostic manoeuvre may be both hazardous and inaccurate.
+Gunshot wounds account for most of these injuries, and patients may present with haematoma or haemorrhage from the mouth, nose, throat or wound.
+There are often associated neurological injuries.
+Arteriography is the diagnostic method of choice for zone III injuries.
+It has proved highly sensitive and specific, and a negative study obviates the need for vascular exploration.
+Moreover, therapeutic embolisation may be indicated for inaccessible branches of the external carotid artery, the vertebral artery or a thrombosed internal carotid in a comatose patient.
+Zone III or upper neck injuries (above the angle of the jaw) prompt arteriography before any needed exploration.
+CT is a particularly useful diagnostic tool for suspected laryngeal fracture or penetrating laryngeal injury.

 Questions 3.41-3.50
 -------------------

-??/10 = ??% - F: ?
+8/10 = 80% - F: 43, 48

 ### Q3.41
 A 56-year-old man with past history of heavy alcohol consumption has been treated in the hospital for pancreatitis for the past 3 weeks.
 He is examined one morning on rounds and found to have a swollen right leg.
-It is tender to palpation posteriorly but is not warm.
+It is _tender to palpation_ posteriorly but is _not warm_.
 This condition is most likely to be the result of which of the following pathological processes?

 	A. Septic embolisation
 	B. Congestive heart failure